1947 Atlantic hurricane season: Hurricane Four (George)

-On September 18, the hurricane entered the Gulf of Mexico and threatened the Florida Panhandle.
-Later, George made landfall southeast of New Orleans, Louisiana, on September 19 as a strong Category 2 with winds of 110 mph.
+On September 18, the hurricane entered the Gulf of Mexico and threatened the Florida panhandle.
+Later, George made landfall southeast of New Orleans, on September 19 as a strong Category 2 with winds of 110 mph.
 George weakened to a tropical storm later that day, and then to a tropical depression on September 20.
 The cyclone was absorbed by a cold front over Missouri on the following day.
 Strong winds in the vicinity of Lake Pontchartrain caused water to over-top the levees, leaving some lakefront streets inundated "waist-deep" and many areas of the city under about 2 ft of water.
 New Orleans alone suffered about $100 million in damage.
 The widespread flooding spurred flood-protection legislation and the creation of an enlarged levee system to safeguard the flood-prone area.
 Some coastal flooding also occurred in Mississippi.
 The state suffered slightly more than $28.4 million in damage.
 The storm destroyed 1,647 homes and structurally impacted 25,000 others in both Louisiana and Mississippi.
 Throughout its path, the hurricane caused $160.2 million in damage and 51 casualties.